ShowerWei/showerNote/README.md

 ## Setup

 1. Run `docker-compose build`.
-It will pull a base image from the Docker registry and install

-2. Run `docker-compose run web express app`.
-This will bootstrap a new Express app in your container in the `app` subfolder.
-Since it already exists, Express will ask you if you want to override, which you can answer with `yes`.

-3. Run `docker-compose build` again.
 It will install install all dependencies from the (generated) package.json, expose port 3000 to the host, and instruct the container to execute `node app/bin/www` on start up.

 ## Start